alpet83/Colloquium-DevSpace/docs/technical_documentation.md

-list_chats(user_id): Returns list of chats accessible to user_id (based on user_list). create_chat(description, user_id, parent_msg_id): Creates a new chat with optional parent message. delete_chat(chat_id, user_id): Deletes a chat if no sub-chats exist and user has permission. get_chat_hierarchy(chat_id): Returns list of chat IDs in the hierarchy (parent and child chats).
+list_chats(user_id): Returns list of chats accessible to user_id (based on user_list). create_chat(description, user_id, parent_msg_id): Creates a new chat with optional parent message. delete_chat(chat_id, user_id): Deletes a chat if no sub-chats exist and user has permission. active_chat(user_id): Returns the active chat ID for the user from sessions table. get_chat_hierarchy(chat_id): Returns list of chat IDs in the hierarchy (parent and child chats).

 /agent/managers/posts.py